nekcht/minhash-lsh-evaluation/README.md

 # minhash-lsh-evaluation
-Assessing MinHash LSH for text similarity.
-Compares with kNN using BART embeddings as ground truth.
-Involves data preprocessing, shingle creation, LSH experiments.
-Findings inform LSH's efficiency in document similarity tasks, enhancing understanding of LSH techniques.
+This educational project assesses MinHash Locality Sensitive Hashing (LSH) for text document similarity.
+It compares LSH with a k-Nearest Neighbors (kNN) model using BART embeddings as ground truth.
+The project involves data preprocessing, shingle creation, and LSH experiments with varying parameters.
+Findings help understand LSH's efficiency and guide its use in document similarity tasks, enhancing knowledge of LSH techniques and applications.